-Melbourne/Southern Rural water – If you are working in a flood area or near authority assets, you may need permission to install an irrigation system.
+Melbourne/Southern Rural Water – If you work in a flood area or near authority assets, you may need permission to install an irrigation system.

-Your customer’s specifications – As long as your client isn’t asking you to break the rules, they have a right to ask for their system to be installed at a higher standard, if they want the pipe buried deeper than the minimum standard – so be it, If they want timber frames under their valve boxes – they can ask for that.
+Your customer’s specifications – As long as your client isn’t asking you to break the rules, they have a right to ask for their system to be installed at a higher standard.
+If they want the pipe buried more deeply than the minimum standard – so be it.
+They can ask for that to have timber frames under their valve boxes.

 Irrigation best practice guidelines – These are guidelines for installation set by different associations.
-Irrigation Australia have One, The Nursery Industry Association have one and there a probably a few that exist that I don’t know about
+Irrigation Australia has One, The Nursery Industry Association has one, and there are probably a few that exist that I don’t know about

-This list isn’t comprehensive, but it should tell you that you can’t just go and “throw an irrigation system in”, there is a reason that legislation and governing exist.
-I encourage you to do your own research on this topic I(f you are planning on installing an irrigation system,) Or you could engage Ecostream as consultants on your next project.
+This list isn’t comprehensive, but it should tell you you can’t just go and “throw an irrigation system in.”
+There is a reason that legislation and governing exist.
+I encourage you to research this topic (if you plan on installing an irrigation system, or you could engage Ecostream as a consultant on your next project.